AyayronCodes/Inbox-Smart-Contract/README.md

 Simply creates a contract with initial message and allows message update.

-Requires wallet mnemonic phrase in deploy.js
+Requires wallet mnemonic phrase and endpoint in deploy.js